 Students may appeal in writing for reinstatement of financial aid eligibility if they have experienced mitigating circumstances that prevented them from meeting the minimum standards (accident, illness, death of immediate family member, etc.).
-Students must submit a signed letter to the Financial Aid Office explaining the extenuating circumstances (including supporting documentation) as well as an explanation of what steps have been taken to ensure academic success.
+Students must submit a signed letter to the Financial Aid Office explaining the mitigating circumstances (including supporting documentation).
 The student will be informed by letter if the appeal is conditionally approved or denied.
 If an appeal is granted, the student will receive an Academic Plan outlining the conditions of the appeal which must be met in order to continue to receive financial aid.